Occupational therapy for spinal cord injury recovery helps you adjust back into everyday life.

 This article will help you understand what to expect from occupational therapy for spinal cord injury and provide some tips for adjusting back to reality.

 Every spinal cord injury will be a little bit different depending on its severity and location.

 Those with cervical injuries will experience quadriplegia, which is when their arms and legs experience paralysis.

 Those with thoracic, lumbar, or sacral spinal cord injuries will experience paraplegia, which is paralysis of the legs.

-Both paraplegics and quadriplegics will need occupational therapy to get used to limited mobility.
+Both individuals with paraplegia and indivudals with quadriplegia will need occupational therapy to get used to limited mobility.